 - Terrain Obstacles – Rural operation may introduce signal fading due to Fresnel zone blocking by a hilly terrain.

 Each challenge can be discussed in more details and requires a different solution.
-The overall requirements though from a drone communication system operating in a crowded sky must include dynamic configuration, fast responding to changes and transparent to the user as eventually, the entire operation will be fully automated from takeoff to landing.
+However, the overall requirements from a drone communication system operating in a crowded sky must include dynamic configuration, fast response to changes and transparency to the user as eventually, the entire operation will be fully automated from takeoff to landing.

-There are different solutions that overcome these and other challenges, some relates to the core technology utilized by the communication systems itself, for example features which can guarantee higher reliability due to diversity and redundancy.
+There are different solutions for overcoming these and other challenges.
+Some relate to the core technology utilized by the communication systems themselves, such as features thatcan guarantee higher reliability due to diversity and redundancy.
 Others relate to switchover mechanisms between different technologies, utilizing the LTE/5G networks for long range urban operation for example.
-Minimizing interferences from one hand and greater immunity to interferences by switching frequencies in-flight from the other are also crucial for a secured safe operation.
+Minimizing interferences on one hand, and greater immunity to interferences by switching frequencies in-flight on the other hand, are also crucial for a secured safe operation.

 By integrating and adopting such capabilities as a standard by the drone operator’s community, alongside with administrative and airspace usage coordination systems, we can overcome many of above challenges and guarantee a reliable and safe operation in a multi drone environment.